sdsmit/DelayPlugin/README.md

 ## Usage

-option 1: Build with the projucer in xcode/vscode via source and projucer. option 2: Download the VST3/AU files in the builds/release folder.
+1. Build with the projucer in xcode/vscode via source and projucer (add all source files to projucer).

+OR

+2. Download the VST3/AU files in the builds/release folder.

 ## Features